This page may contain affiliate links. Learn More.

 One more thing to consider when choosing what kind of fruit to grow is what kind of fruit doesn’t travel well.
 Tender fruits like strawberries can be damaged in shipping so they have to be picked before they are ripe and ripened chemically on the way to you.
 This way they stay more firm and hold up in travel.
 You can get the biggest taste difference when growing fruit like that.

 What should be considered when deciding to grow fruit?
 First, you need full sun to grow fruit.
 Second, you need easy access to water.
 Plants also need good airflow around them.
 Lastly, when growing fruit, you need to consider the soil you have to grow in.
 Most fruit needs fluffy, nutritious soil for growing success.
 Heavy clay soils won’t be ideal.
+If you don’t have enough direct sun, you can check out shade fruits and vegetables to grow.

 One way you can have access to better soil than you have in your yard for growing fruit is to grow it in containers.